jerry2eden/09-water-salinity/README.md

   * Shape of the data
   * General information on the data
   * Statistical summary of the data
+The notebooks for Exploratory Data Analysis can be found [here](https://github.com/HamoyeHQ/09-water-salinity/tree/master/Data%20Visualization%20and%20EDA)
 ### Data Visualization

 Here we visualized the data to find relationships betweeen features and gained more insight into the data.
+Notebooks for data visualization can be found [here](https://github.com/HamoyeHQ/09-water-salinity/tree/master/Data%20Visualization%20and%20EDA)

 **Relationship between Salinity and Temperature**